pinechain/flappy-dot/flappydot-docs/backlog.md

 	- Only in PLAYING state
 	- In LOADING state, the character stays still
 	- In DYING state, the character ignores input from player

+- Pipe
+	- Min: 480px
+	- Max: 140px
+	- Distance: 330px
+	- Destroy: -60px
+	- Spawn: 1430px
+	- Max pipes: 8
+	- States
+		- LOADING: Pipe is waiting for the game start, outside the screen
+			- Position: initial
+			- Speed: 0
+		- MOVING: Pipe is moving towards the left-hand side
+			- Position: ?
+			- Speed: TBD
+		- IDLE: Pipe is completely stopped, triggered when player dies
+			- Position: current
+			- Speed: 0

-- Add obstacles on the left of the game area.
+- ~~Add obstacles on the left of the game area.
 The obstacles should slide across the screen toward the right.
-The obstacles will appear in pairs, with a vertical gap between them.
+The obstacles will appear in pairs, with a vertical gap between them.~~
-	- Gaps have fixed size
+	- ~~Gaps have fixed size~~
-		- Build a pipe asset with a max height value and duplicate it leaving a gap between them
+		- ~~Build a pipe asset with a max height value and duplicate it leaving a gap between them~~
-	- Obstacles have a fixed distance between them
+	- ~~Obstacles have a fixed distance between them~~
-		- Only generate three obstacles and teleport them whenever they would be generated
+		- ~~Only generate three obstacles and teleport them whenever they would be generated~~
-	- Gaps vary procedurally in height
+	- ~~Gaps vary procedurally in height~~
-		- Roll a random height value between min and max height
+		- ~~Roll a random height value between min and max height~~

 - Detect when the character collides with the floor or obstacles, and reset the game when a collision occurs.
 - Add a basic game-over screen to display the player’s score.